joecochran/chassis/readme.md

    permissions, run it with sudo.
    > npm install -g gulp

-3. In the project root type npm install.
+3. In the project root type `npm install`.
 This should install all the necessary components.

-4. run composer install to get all the php side set up
+4. run `composer install` to get all the php side set up

-5. run "gulp" to start watching!
+5. run `gulp` to start watching!

 6. you can use artisan to serve this up on localhost and get to work with
    > php artisan serve